 Saint-Isidore real estate guide & listings for sale

-Saint-Isidore is fairly good for those who like a quiet atmosphere, as noise from streets and other parts of the city is rarely an issue - although there are still several louder areas, especially near Autoroute de l'Acier.
-Greenery is not very present in this parish - however there are a few parks nearby for residents to unwind in.
+Saint-Isidore is reasonably quiet, as the streets are quite tranquil - however noise can be an issue closer to Autoroute de l'Acier.
+Greenery is not very present in this part of the Greater Montréal metropolitan area - there are a few parks nearby for residents to relax in.

 Looks like we couldn't find any suggested listings.